 HPV spreads by skin-to-skin contact.
 Most people contract HPV in their genital area through sexual intercourse.
 If you engage in oral sex, you may contract it in your mouth or throat.
 This is most commonly known as oral HPV.

 Oral HPV often has no symptoms.
-This means that people don’t realize they’re infected and are less likely to take the steps necessary to limit the spread of the disease.
+This means that people don’t realize they have an infection and are less likely to take the steps necessary to limit the spread of the disease.
 It’s possible to develop warts in the mouth or throat in certain cases, but this is less common.

 This type of HPV can turn into oropharyngeal cancer, which is rare.
 If you have oropharyngeal cancer, cancer cells form in the middle of the throat, including the tongue, tonsils, and pharynx walls.
 These cells can develop from oral HPV.
 Early symptoms of oropharyngeal cancer include:

 - trouble swallowing